-First, the toothache could be a sign of a non-dental problem, and not a problem with the tooth itself.
-If the problem is with the tooth, early treatment is important, because your dentist at Smile 32 Dental Centers wants you to keep as much original tooth structure as possible.
-An early cavity can be filled before the tooth abscesses and needs a root canal.
-An early abscess can be treated with a root canal, instead of tooth extraction.
+If there is a problem with your tooth, early treatment is important.
+We want you to keep as much original tooth structure as possible.
+A cavity detected early can be filled before the tooth abscesses and needs a root canal.
 A tooth that is too far damaged and infected may have to be extracted to prevent further damage to the mouth, and extraction is always your dentist’s last resort.